kavinkumar24/Tutor_spot/README.md

   7. It is web-application which is suitable for any other devices and adjust its size automatically

 # Working Prototype Images

 ## Youtube video content filter
+this feature uses an youtube module to extract the details about video and uses a transcript api to generate the subtitles
 ![Tutor_spot](/img1.png)

 ## Text summarization